junh-ki/account-management/restservice/README.md

 ## Deployment

-Since it has a dependency on the MySQL micro-service, it should be deployed along with it.
+Since it has a dependency on the `mysql` micro-service, it should be deployed along with it.
 In order to deploy the whole package of micro-services for running the account management system, please click [here](https://github.com/junh-ki/account-management/tree/main/docker-compose) to refer to the Docker Compose deployment.